The Optical Society, Materials Research Society and SPIE Announce 2018-2019 Congressional Science and Engineering Fellows

 ) and SPIE

-, the international society for optics and photonics, are pleased to announce the selection of Tanya Das and Sarah Vorpahl as the 2017-2018 Congressional Fellows.
-Each Congressional Fellow will serve a 1-year term as special legislative assistants on the staffs of U.S. congressional offices or committees in Washington, D.C.
-Vorpahl will serve as the 2017-2018 OSA/MRS Congressional Fellow
+are pleased to announce the selection Benjamin Isaacoff and Dylan Rittman as 2018-2019 Congressional Fellows.
+The Congressional Fellows will each serve a 1-year term as special legislative assistants on the staffs of U.S. congressional offices or committees in Washington, D.C.
+Isaacoff will serve as the 2018-2019 Arthur H. Guenther Congressional Fellow

 As part of their Fellowship, they will attend a comprehensive training and orientation facilitated by the American Association for the Advancement of Science (AAAS

 ).
-Following the orientation, Fellows will go through an interview and selection process with Senate offices, House of Representatives offices and/or Congressional committees on Capitol Hill, then select the office in which they will serve.
+Following the orientation, Fellows will interview with staff from Senate offices, House of Representatives offices and Congressional committees on Capitol Hill, then select the office they wish to serve in for the next year.

 Each year, following a formal application process, finalists are interviewed and Congressional Fellows are selected by a committee comprised of volunteer members from OSA, MRS and SPIE.
 For more information on the selection process and fellowship criteria; visit the OSA

 , or SPIE